Eviction Notice Laws by State — Full 50-State Guide

 Click any state for detailed eviction laws and procedures

 Tenants with prior evictions are 8x more likely to be evicted again.
-Screen every applicant thoroughly.
+Screen every applicant thoroughly before handing over keys.

 Quick State Comparison